fastapi/fastapi/docs/en/docs/deployment/deta.md

 </div>

 !!! tip
-    If you have problems installing the CLI, check the official <a href="https://deta.space/docs/en/basics/cli?ref=fastapi" class="external-link" target="_blank">Space Documentation</a>.
+    If you have problems installing the CLI, check the official <a href="https://deta.space/docs/en/basics/cli?ref=fastapi" class="external-link" target="_blank">Deta Space Documentation</a>.

 ## Login with the CLI